softwarenerd/Stately/README.md

 Stately can be used via [Carthage](https://github.com/Carthage/Carthage).

-There are excellent [Insructions](https://github.com/Carthage/Carthage#getting-started) available on the [Carthage](https://github.com/Carthage/Carthage) site, which are summarized below.
+There are excellent [Instruction](https://github.com/Carthage/Carthage#getting-started) for using Carthage available on the [Carthage](https://github.com/Carthage/Carthage) site, which are summarized below.

 #### Add Stately to your Cartfile